gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated-store.md

 - `gaffer.federatedstore.customPropertiesAuths`: String containing auths for [allowing users to use store properties other than those contained in a graph library](#limit-custom-properties).
 Unset by default, allowing all users to do this.
 - `gaffer.federatedstore.storeConfiguredMergeFunctions`: Path to file containing [merge function definitions to use to override the default merge functions](#setting-default-merge-functions).
 - `gaffer.federatedstore.storeConfiguredGraphIds`: Path to file containing [Graph IDs to be queried when a user doesn't target specific graphs](#setting-default-query-graph-ids).
 By default, all graphs a user can access are queried.
+- `gaffer.cache.service.federatedstore.class`: Class named of a [Gaffer cache](store-guide.md#cache-service) implementation to use for the Federated Store.

 ??? example "Setting these properties with the Java API"